Existence of processes violating causal inequalities on time-delocalised subsystems

 In this case, the Choi representations of the local operations, as well as the unitarily extended process matrix, are rank-one projectors, and we can describe their composition in terms of their pure Choi representations.
 The global unitary operation $\U_\G(\U_A,\U_B,\U_C,\cdots): \L(\HS^{P_O A_I' B_I' C_I' \ldots}) \to \L(\HS^{F_I A_O' B_O' C_O' \ldots})$, in its pure Choi representation, is given by

-where $\dket{U_X} \in \HS^{X_{IO}X_{IO}'}$ are the pure Choi representations of the local unitary operations $\U_X$, and $``*"$ denotes here the so-called \emph{vector link product}~\cite{wechs18} (cf. Appendix~\ref{app:cj}).
+where $\dket{U_X} \in \HS^{X_{IO}X_{IO}'}$ are the pure Choi representations of the local unitary operations $\U_X$, and $``*"$ denotes here the so-called \emph{vector link product}~\cite{wechs18} (cf. \hyperref[app:choi]{Methods}).
 In the following, we are going to refer to $\dket{U}$ as the \emph{process vector} of the unitary process under consideration.

 The process matrices that we are concerned with in this work are unitary extensions of bipartite or tripartite process matrices.
 Moreover, any local operation can be dilated to a unitary channel acting on the original incoming and outgoing systems together with an additional incoming and outgoing ancilla, followed by a measurement of the outgoing ancilla.
-Throughout the paper, we will therefore not consider the actions of the ``global past'' and ``global future'' parties explicitly, but rather work with the description as per Eq.~\eqref{eq:globalTrafo_pure} in terms of pure Choi representations, which is convenient.
+Throughout the paper, we will therefore not consider the actions of the global past and global future parties explicitly, but rather work with the description as per Eq.~\eqref{eq:globalTrafo_pure} in terms of pure Choi representations, which is convenient.
 We will also take the incoming and outgoing Hilbert spaces of all parties, except for $P$ and $F$, to be of equal dimension $d_{X_I} = d_{X_O} \eqqcolon d$.
 This simplification saves us some technicalities, and it does not entail any loss of generality.
-Namely, if these dimensions do not match, one can treat the process under consideration as a part of an ``extended'' process with process vector $\dket{U} \otimes \dket{\id}^{P_A\tilde{A}_I} \otimes \dket{\id}^{\tilde{A}_O F_A} \otimes \dket{\id}^{P_B\tilde{B}_I} \otimes \dket{\id}^{\tilde{B}_OF_B} \otimes \dket{\id}^{P_C\tilde{C}_I} \otimes \dket{\id}^{\tilde{C}_OF_C} \otimes \ldots$, which involves additional identity channels between additional outgoing (incoming) Hilbert spaces $\HS^{P_A}$, $\HS^{P_B}$, $\HS^{P_C}, \ldots$ ($\HS^{F_A}$, $\HS^{F_B}$, $\HS^{F_C}, \ldots$) of the global past (future) party, and additional incoming (outgoing) Hilbert spaces $\HS^{\tilde{A}_I}$, $\HS^{\tilde{B}_I}$, $\HS^{\tilde{C}_I}, \ldots$ ($\HS^{\tilde{A}_O}$, $\HS^{\tilde{B}_O}$, $\HS^{\tilde{C}_O}, \ldots$) of the remaining parties, whose dimensions are chosen such that $d_{X_I \tilde X_I} = d_{X_O \tilde X_O} = d$ for all parties (except $P$ and $F$).
+Namely, if these dimensions do not match, one can treat the process under consideration as a part of an extended process with process vector $\dket{U} \otimes \dket{\id}^{P_A\tilde{A}_I} \otimes \dket{\id}^{\tilde{A}_O F_A} \otimes \dket{\id}^{P_B\tilde{B}_I} \otimes \dket{\id}^{\tilde{B}_OF_B} \otimes \dket{\id}^{P_C\tilde{C}_I} \otimes \dket{\id}^{\tilde{C}_OF_C} \otimes \ldots$, which involves additional identity channels between additional outgoing (incoming) Hilbert spaces $\HS^{P_A}$, $\HS^{P_B}$, $\HS^{P_C}, \ldots$ ($\HS^{F_A}$, $\HS^{F_B}$, $\HS^{F_C}, \ldots$) of the global past (future) party, and additional incoming (outgoing) Hilbert spaces $\HS^{\tilde{A}_I}$, $\HS^{\tilde{B}_I}$, $\HS^{\tilde{C}_I}, \ldots$ ($\HS^{\tilde{A}_O}$, $\HS^{\tilde{B}_O}$, $\HS^{\tilde{C}_O}, \ldots$) of the remaining parties, whose dimensions are chosen such that $d_{X_I \tilde X_I} = d_{X_O \tilde X_O} = d$ for all parties (except $P$ and $F$).\\